Hotels in Cork

 weather_cloudy

-November, Low crowds, average high temperature 10 degrees Celsius, average low temperature 6 degrees Celsius.
+November, no crowd data, average high temperature 10 degrees Celsius, average low temperature 6 degrees Celsius.
 Cloudy most days.

 Monthly weather averages (˚C)